 Due to its remote location, there aren’t many options for accommodation nearby.
-The closest town is Terlingua, located about 30 miles from the park and roughly a 45 minute drive.
+While there are a few fun towns near Big Bend National Park, the closest town is Terlingua.
+It is located about 30 miles from the park and roughly a 45-minute drive.

 There are a few quirkier accommodation options available in Terlingua for a fun escape: